MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 ```

 Here is a sample installation code file.
 The CRC for that code is 0xB5C3 and is not included in the file.
-**Note: Please don't use this example as your installation code directly if you are attending any training session, you can fill it with any hex.**
 ```
 Install Code: 83FED3407A939723A5C639B26916D505
 ```

-### 8.1.2 Checking the Installation Code on an EFR32 Device
+### 7.1.2.
+Checking the Installation Code on an EFR32 Device
 To get started, it is best to verify there is connectivity with the device to be programmed, and what information is currently stored on the node.
-To do this, make sure that only the Switch device is connected to your PC (otherwise a new dialog will pop-up for selecting the right device), and then execute the following command to print all manufacturing token data from an EFR32-based device.
+To do this, make sure that only the **Switch** device is connected to your PC (otherwise a new dialog will pop-up for selecting the right device), and then execute the following command to print all manufacturing token data from an EFR32-based device.
 The ```tokendump``` command prints manufacturing token data as key-value pairs.
 Simplicity Commander supports more than one group of tokens.
 In this example, the token group named "znet" is used.
 ```
-$ commander tokendump --tokengroup znet
+$ C:\SiliconLabs\SimplicityStudio\v4\developer\adapter_packs\commander\commander.exe tokendump --tokengroup znet
 ```

 You should see the following output if you didn't write the installation code before, where the code in highlighted area below reflects the significant fields related to the installation code:
-**Note**: If the ```commander``` command is not available on your PowerShell console, please just jump to the directory firstly and then execute the command.
+**Note**: If the ```commander``` command is not available on your PowerShell console, please check if you have installed the commander correctly, and make sure the commander.exe is included in the directory below.
 ```
 C:\SiliconLabs\SimplicityStudio\v4\developer\adapter_packs\commander
 ```